-The Real Time Clock (RTC) uses an external, 32.768kHz quartz crystal to maintain an accurate internal representation of the year, month, day, date, hour, minute, and seconds.
-The RTC has leap-year correction and century byte.
-The clock also corrects for months having fewer than 31 days and has a bit that controls 24-hour or AM/PM format.
-When the X1202 powers up after the loss of both $\rm V{CC}$ and $\rm V{BACK}$ , the clock will not increment until at least one byte is written to the clock register.
+The Real Time Clock (RTC) uses an external 32.768kHz quartz crystal network or timebase to maintain an accurate internal representation of the year, month, day, date, hour, minute, and seconds.
+The RTC has leap-year correction and a century byte.
+The clock will also correct for months having fewer than 31 days and will have a bit that controls 24-hour or AM/PM format.

+After power up, when both V{CC} and V{BACK} fail, the clock will not advance unless at least one byte is written to the RTC register.